HaxeFoundation/nekovm.org/www/pages/lua.md

 ### OO Support

-The Neko VM give access to the `this` register which stores the current object.
+The NekoVM give access to the `this` register which stores the current object.
 This gives proper OO support, but has a side effect that calling `o.field(33)` is different from calling `(o.field)(33)` since in the first case, the `this` value is set to `o` while in the second case it is unchanged (plain function call).
 Lua provides `self`, but requires the user to distinguish between a regular function call, `string.sub(strname, 2, 3)` and a method call `strname:sub(2, 3)`.

 While OO can also be encoded using closures capturing the instance, it has a big memory cost since one method closure needs to be allocated per object method and per instance (or lazily every time a method is fetched).